Sutton Coldfield: Parkland

 Sutton Park, with an area of 2224.2 acre, is one of the largest urban parks in England.
 It is used as part of the course for the Great Midlands Fun Run.
 The park is a national nature reserve and a Site of Special Scientific Interest.

 New Hall Valley, which separates Walmley and Maney, is the location of New Hall Valley Country Park which was opened formally on 29 August 2005.
 It has an area of 160 acre and within it is New Hall Mill, one of only two working watermills in the West Midlands.
 The mill is privately owned but is open to the public several times a year.

-There are also several nature reserves including Plants Brook Nature Reserve, in Walmley, and Hill Hook Nature Reserve.
+There are several nature reserves including Plants Brook Nature Reserve, in Walmley, and Hill Hook Nature Reserve.
 On the border between Sutton Coldfield and Erdington is the extensive Pype Hayes Park and adjacent golf course, with the park falling within Tyburn ward but the golf course in Sutton New Hall.